ossimlabs/omar-docs-old/docs/index.md

 - Logged WFS filter keywords as JSON array so that each entry is considered an individual and unique value.

 ### OMAR-SQS-STAGER
-- Added new endpoints to oamr-sqs-stager. pause, stop, start, isPasued, isProcessing, isProcessingJobs
+- Added new endpoints to omar-sqs-stager. pause, stop, start, isPasued, isProcessing, isProcessingJobs
-- Remaining images are now included in the
+- Remaining images are now included in the logs

 ## Guides